unxed/ap/ap.md

 1. The Patcher first locates the `snippet` following the same uniqueness and scoping rules as a normal `snippet` (i.e., it must be unique within the file or within its `anchor`).
 2. After finding the `snippet`, the Patcher searches for the *first* occurrence of the `snippet_tail` that appears *after* the end of the `snippet`.
 3. If the `snippet` is found but the `snippet_tail` is not found in the remainder of the search scope, the Patcher MUST report an error.
 The entire region from the beginning of the `snippet` to the end of the `snippet_tail` is considered the target for the modification.
 **Sequential Cursoring**: A Patcher MUST process modifications for a single file sequentially.
 After a modification is successfully calculated (in memory), the patcher MUST record the end position of the change.
-For all subsequent searches (`anchor` or `snippet`) within the same file, if multiple occurrences are found, the patcher MUST strictly use the first occurrence that appears *after* the recorded end position of the previous modification.
-This allows for reliable sequential updates of identical lines of code without ambiguity errors.
+All subsequent searches (`anchor` or `snippet`) for the same file MUST begin *after* this recorded end position.
+This ensures that patches are always applied from top to bottom, preventing ambiguous matches with code that has already been processed.

 ### 3.3.
 Modification Logic